rustfoundation/safety-critical-rust-coding-guidelines/src/process/style-guideline.rst

 Guideline content consists of an Amplification and any Exceptions, which are normative, supported by a Rationale and examples, which are not normative.
+The justification extended explanation for the guideline **SHOULD** appear in the non-normative Rationale rather than in the normative content.

 Amplification
 ^^^^^^^^^^^^^